“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 What is a Double Merle?

-If a Great Dane inherited two Merle genes, they are called Double Merles.
-And their genetic makeup greatly influence their potential.
+If a Great Dane inherited two Merle genes from its parents, they are called Double Merles.
+And their genetic makeup greatly influences their potential.

 Double Merle Danes are more at the risks of diseases and ailments as compared to non-double Merle gene carriers.
 They can be born with and experience complications such as blindness and deafness.